Onelinerhub/onelinerhub/python-pandas/how-to-find-dataframe-sum-for-two-columns-copy.md

-# How to find dataframe sum for two columns COPY
+# How to find dataframe sum for two columns

 ```python
 import pandas as pd